For a PDF of the complete article, including charts, click here.

 "With GM, Ford, and Chrysler, as well as other manufacturers, there has been a decline in policy, goodwill, and after-warranty assistance due to the downturn of the economy.
 On the other hand, ARI is seeing fewer claims for powertrain components due to the extended warranties GM, Ford, and Chrysler have offered over the past two years," said White of ARI.

-Post-warranty claims are being scrutinized by more OEMs.
-"We're seeing reductions from previous years based on vehicle mileage and similar repairs being denied or reduced monetary coverage offered," said Tepas from Emkay.
+Post warranty claims are being scrutinized by more OEMs.
+"We're seeing reductions from previous years based on vehicle mileage and similar repairs being denied or reduced monetary coverage offered," said Guertler from Emkay.

 However, extended vehicle replacement cycles may make post-warranty, good-will repairs a moot point.